safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 Server:

-resolve relative URLs against the actual incoming HTTP request origin.

-Do not use canonical SEO `siteOrigin`.
+resolve relative URLs from `SsrRequestContext.url.origin` (or the normalized `SsrRequestContext.request.url`).
+Do not rebuild an origin from raw `Host` or forwarded headers, and do not use canonical SEO `siteOrigin`; Core has already applied trusted-proxy and host normalization to the request URL.

 For same-origin SSR fetches:

-- forward incoming Cookie unless `credentials:'omit'`;
+- automatically forward `SsrRequestContext.request.cookie` unless
-- forward Authorization when appropriate;
+  `credentials:'omit'`; never read `request.headers.cookie` for this purpose;
+  `request.cookie` is the selected application's allow/deny-filtered cookie value;
+- automatically forward incoming Authorization from Core's normalized request headers only when `credentials !== 'omit'`, the caller did not provide Authorization, and the incoming request has Authorization;
-- explicit consumer Authorization wins;
+- an explicit caller Authorization always wins;
+- `credentials:'omit'` prevents automatic Authorization forwarding;
+- never automatically forward Authorization for a cross-origin URL;
+- never forward Proxy-Authorization;
 - never blindly proxy hop-by-hop/proxy headers.

 For external absolute URLs: